 Water Buffalo Grass Seed

 For 1 week after seeding, water your seeded area once each day. ½ inch of water (around a half-hour of watering with a sprinkler) is sufficient.
 If water pools or runs off the turf, reduce watering time.
+The best way to control and adjust your watering schedule is with this WiFi-controlled irrigation system from Rainbird.
+It makes sprouting new Buffalo Grass much easier.

 The second week after seeding, reduce the watering frequency to once every 2 days.
 Finally, the third week after seeding, reduce watering to once every 3 days.
 Continue watering at a volume of ½ inch.